 Sherpa/RoMEO may help to identify whether your preferred journal allows you to make your output OA in general.

 Remember – OA is not limited to the REF: all researchers should be aware that some funders have their own OA requirements so it is important to understand them.

-- enables the public to not only see the results of what is often publicly funded research but can also provide more opportunity to engage with it, and
+- Enables the public to not only see the results of what is often publicly funded research but can also provide more opportunity to engage with it.

-- allows for improved education by providing the latest research findings for teachers and students across the world.
+- Helps to improve education by providing the latest research findings for teachers and students across the world.

 Green or gold?